bitwes/Gut/documentation/docs/class_ref/class_guttest.rst

 `Variant <https://docs.godotengine.org/en/stable/classes/class_variant.html>`_ **wait_frames**\ (\ frames, msg = ""\ ) :ref:`🔗<class_GutTest_method_wait_frames>`

-Yield for a number of frames.
-The optional message will be printed. when Gut detects a yield.
+Use with await to wait a number of frames.
+The optional message will be printed

+See `Awaiting <../Awaiting.html>`__

 .. rst-class:: classref-item-separator